CoreumFoundation/crust/README.md

 ## Ping-pong

 There is `ping-pong` command available in `znet` sending transactions to generate some traffic on blockchain.
-To start it runs these commands:
+To start it run these commands:

 ```
 $ crust znet